 The Proposed Action would be in keeping with the traditional character of the surrounding area, which is a densely developed urban setting.
 The amenities associated with the Proposed Action would make the area livelier and would serve as a key component of the broader initiative to make Lower Manhattan a more attractive place to live, work, and visit.
-By removing the post-disaster blighted conditions that currently exist at the Project Site and replacing them with the Memorial and the Memorial Center, new cultural uses, open spaces, office buildings, retail, and hotel and conference facilities, the Proposed Action would help to revitalize the Project Site and the surrounding neighborhoods.
+By removing the post-disaster blighted conditions that currently exist at the Project Site and replacing them with the Memorial and museum, new cultural uses, open spaces, office buildings, retail, and hotel and conference facilities, the Proposed Action would help to revitalize the Project Site and the surrounding neighborhoods.
 This critical mass of mixed-use development would help to restore Lower Manhattan as a vibrant central business district that attracts and retains businesses, residents, and visitors.
 These uses would be consistent with the uses that surround the Project Site today as well as new developments anticipated in the future in the surrounding neighborhoods.

-The Memorial and Memorial Center would attract millions of visitors annually, substantially increasing pedestrian activity at the Project Site and on surrounding streets.
-The Memorial plaza would be designed to be a meditative space, belonging both to the city and to the Memorial.
-Located at street level, it would become part of the fabric of the city, encouraging the use of this space by New Yorkers on a daily basis.
-The Memorial grounds would not be isolated from the rest of the city, but a living part of it.
-The Memorial, combined with the other open spaces at the Project Site, would facilitate pedestrian circulation within and across the WTC Site, connecting the neighborhoods which surround it.
+The Memorial and museum would attract millions of visitors annually, substantially increasing pedestrian activity at the Project Site and on surrounding streets.
 While some sidewalks and crosswalks immediately adjacent to the WTC Site would be heavily congested during peak periods, this would not adversely affect the overall character of the neighborhood.